1. Mohel: Who Is A Qualified Mohel?

 Generally the circumcision ceremony is a family event performed in a home, catering establishment, or synagogue.
 There are some medical conditions which could require the circumcision to be performed in the hospital.

-Rabbi Mozes has been the mohel for many Bris circumcisions throughout the state of New Jersey.
-A large percentage of his work as a mohel is in the state of New Jersey, including North Jersey and Central Jersey.
-He is a mohel who has many New Jersey families that have been completely satisfied with his services as a mohel.
-Many of New Jersey’s leading Rabbis and doctors recommend him as a mohel for Bris circumcision.
+Rabbi Mozes has been the Mohel for many Bris circumcisions throughout the state of New Jersey.
+A large percentage of his work as a Mohel is in the state of New Jersey, including North Jersey and Central Jersey.
+He is a Mohel who has many New Jersey families that have been completely satisfied with his services as a Mohel.
+Many of New Jersey’s leading Rabbis and doctors recommend him as a Mohel for Bris circumcision.
+He also has experience as a Mohel performing Bris Ceremonies on children in Hackensack Medical Center, located in Hackensack NJ.
 For a list of New Jersey (NJ) locations where Rabbi Mozes has performed a Bris circumcision ceremony, please click here...

-29. Mohel NYC: Is Rabbi Mozes a mohel who performs circumcisions (Bris Milah) in Manhattan in New York City?
+29. Mohel NYC: Is Rabbi Mozes a New York City mohel who performs Bris circumcisions (Bris Milah) in Manhattan in NYC?

-Rabbi Mozes has been the mohel for many bris circumcisions in Manhattan in New York City.
+Rabbi Mozes has been a New York City Mohel for many Bris circumcision ceremonies in Manhattan and throughout New York City.
 He is a mohel with numerous Manhattan, New York City families that have been completely satisfied with his services as a mohel.
 He also is a mohel for Bris procedures in the entire NYC tri-state region.
 In addition, he has experience as a mohel in Weill-Cornell Medical Center located in Manhattan in NYC.

 30. Mohel NY: Is Rabbi Mozes a mohel who performs circumcisions (Bris Milah) in New York?